Nearby Attractions to Moraine State Park

 Explore the Area

 Moraine State Park is near the communities of West Liberty, Prospect, and Unionville, which offer places for eating and shopping.
-Slippery Rock, located to the north of the park, is home to a college and all the amenities that come with that.

 Learn about some of the area businesses and things to do from the Butler County Chamber of Commerce.